PASTA e FAVE (Pasta with broad beans – a wet or dry pasta dish)

 As usual, I look forward to reading Richard Cornish’s regular column Brain Food in The Age on Tuesdays and today he is writing about Kohlrabi (September 7, 2021).

-Just as listening to music has the power to bring up memories, reading about produce brings up memories of recipes for me.
+Just as listening to music has the power to bring up memories and reading about Kohlrabi brings up memories of Sicily.

 Below are recipes from my blog that use Kohlrabi quite differently to the chefs that Richard mentions in Brain Food including David Moyle, the creative director of Harvest Newrybar near Byron Bay, and Rosalin Virnik from Anchor Restaurant in Melbourne’s Elwood.